Devil May Cry 5: Music

 Kota Suzuki, Yoshiya Terayama, Hiromitsu Maeba, Steven McNair, John R. Graham, Casey Edwards, Cody Matthew Johnson and Jeff Rona composed the game's soundtrack.
 Johnson and Rona had worked together on multiple projects before Devil May Cry 5 including the fighting game Marvel vs. Capcom: Infinite where both worked on a remix of Dante's theme "Devils Never Cry".
 Their work's success led the duo to be chosen to work on Devil May Cry 5.
 While not a composer, Johnson played the games, so he knew the series.
 Edwards has been a fan of the series since the original 2001 game.
 He took a liking to Nero's theme from Devil May Cry 4 which attracted him mostly because of the lyric "I'll endure the exile."
 According to Johnson, the general idea for the music was "grittier, heavier, and more experimental."
 The fact the game uses three characters allowed them to use different types of music.
-Sony Japan released the game's original soundtrack in Japan on 12 April 2019 on five disks.
+Sony Japan released the game's original soundtrack in Japan on 12 April 2019 on five discs.